 British Airways, American and Iberia said they were ready to cooperate with the Commission and look for remedies.

 "We look forward to the opportunity to address and overcome the EU's concerns, especially given the substantial benefits for consumers that would result from our trans-Atlantic joint business," AMR said in a statement.

 Rival airline Virgin Atlantic said the antitrust concerns were justified.

-"This alliance between British Airways and American Airlines is a monster monopoly which, if given the go-ahead, will allow these dominant carriers to increase their stranglehold at Heathrow by setting prices and agreeing schedules," Virgin's CEO, Steve Ridgway, said in a statement.
+"This alliance between British Airways and American Airlines is a monster monopoly which, if given the go-ahead, will allow these dominant carriers to increase their stranglehold at Heathrow by setting prices and agreeing schedules," Virgin's chief executive, Steve Ridgway, said in a statement.

 The Commission said it was still investigating the four Star Alliance members' (Air Canada, Continental Airlines, Lufthansa and United Airlines) current trans-Atlantic cooperation and their planned four-party tie-up as well as a proposed pact between SkyTeam members Air France-KLM and Delta Air Lines, which merged with Northwest last year.